framlin/coservice/md/runjs/javascript.md

 #JavaScript
 $=START_SECTION_BODY
 As far as I know, JavaScript is the most used language - not only - in the web.
-10 years ago, prior to "Web 2.0" and AJAX, leading to webapps, there was only a small number of books about JavaScript out here.
+10 years ago, prior to "Web 2.0" and AJAX, that lead us to webapps, there was only a small number of books about JavaScript out here.
 This has changed dramatically and there is nothing, I could write more or better than any of these authors.
 I am pretty sure, there is a book, that fulfills your needs or your niche.

-For those that don't like books and doesn't like, to go to far into deep, this is a brief overview about the language.
+For those, that don't like books or don't want, to go to far into deep, this is a brief overview about the language.

 $=DIV+class=section-context
 ##else